-The central objective is to design a machine learning model that correctly detects gamma rays and discriminates the background.
+The objective is to design a machine learning model that accurately detects gamma rays and distinguishes them from the background.

 Contents